 Day 9: Wednesday (7/7)- In Paris- visit the Eiffel Tower, free afternoon to fit in those last bucket list sights.

 The Eiffel Tower is easily one of the most iconic structures in the world.
 We will visit all three levels to get a grand view of Paris.
 It is a breathtaking experience to ascend to the top of the tower (once Mr. Eiffel’s office).
 After the conclusion of our visit, the day is yours.
 Often people have unique bucket lists on what they want to see and do, and we couldn’t possible accommodate everyone.
 We will therefore give you time to make the day yours.
-On the other hand, if you are at a lose as to what is available, FFC Historical Tours will be happy to find out your interests and make suggestions.
+On the other hand, if you are at a loss as to what is available, FFC Historical Tours will be happy to find out your interests and make suggestions.

 Day 10: Thursday (7/8)- Return home